metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 rust crate.

 ###### Specifying a Filter
-The HTTP header filter can be specified in the mirrord configuration by setting the incoming mode to `steal` and specifying a filter in `feature.network.incoming.http_header_filter.filter`.
+The HTTP header filter can be specified in the mirrord configuration file by setting the incoming mode to `steal` and specifying a filter in `feature.network.incoming.http_header_filter.filter`.
 A filter cannot be specified via an argument in the command line interface.